123jimin-llm/llm-msg-io/doc/stf/command.md

 For a polyadic command, a special command line with name `end` is used to mark the end of the argument.
 It is an error to put a non-comment command between a polyadic command and the matching `end` command.

-Moreover, the command can be classified into different modes based on how it modifies the current message.

-- `start`: The command starts a new message.
-- `modify`: The command modifies the current message.
-- `other`: The command does not directly modify a message.

 ## Starting a New Message

 These commands create a new message, replacing the message state.